 Killick, J., Allan, K., Lang, R., Zoutewell-Morris, S., Hodge, N., Cameron, I. (2012) Playfulness in Dementia: A Practical Guide Jessica Kingsley Publishers London & Philadelphia.

 Kitwood, T. (1997) Dementia Reconsidered: The Person Comes First Open University Press Philadelphia.
-A SEMINAL TEXT ON DEMENTIA.

 Rosenberg, Parsa, Humble, & McGee (2009) Meet Me: Making Art Accessible to People with Dementia The Museum of Modern Art New York.